 The majority of the planet marches the streets while protesting against police brutality and the corrupt political system, and we at The Collective Cannabis have taken a necessary step back in order to do proper, thorough research in order find the most effective ways to contribute to Black Lives Matter both online and more importantly, the real world.
 One aspect about the BLM movement that has caught a significant amount of attention to members of the cannabis community is how representation of POC within the weed industry is so slim, even a blind person could see how fucked up it is.

-So…How Did This “Start?” with The War on Drugs, ofc.
+So…How Did This “Start?” with The War on Drugs.
 The reasons behind why weed was made illegal were pre-existing issues, though.

 No, the movie alone wasn’t the only nail in the coffin, but an example of a tool that was used to get society on board with the fear around smoking weed.
 Along with countless distribution of false information where cannabis was the cause of violent crimes, mental insanity, even causing “white women to sleep with African Americans,” as if the racist agenda wasn’t obvious enough.
-Of course, the majority of society was stupid enough to believe it due their deep trust in the media and government.
+In result, it was evident that the majority of society was stupid enough to believe it due their deep trust in the media and government.
 Sound familiar?

 For decades, Black communities have been targeted by the war on drugs, and are still racially profiled even while participating in the legal cannabis industry.